 I've always been inspired by the people who work tirelessly to make a positive impact in the world.
 Today is special because it’s International Women’s Day and we get to celebrate the women who are doing great things.
 Whether you are pursuing a career, fighting for environmental justice, raising children or focused on your personal development – the progress we've made in the last century is undeniable.
 You should celebrate and be celebrated.

 Many great women have fought for the freedoms we enjoy today.
 When you consider the victories we've won in the last century – the right to vote, own property, get an education, and work without our husband’s consent – you can appreciate how far we’ve come and the colossal progress we've made.

 We live in a time where women around the world are building businesses and nonprofits to protect our environment.
 Sea Legacy, an organization dedicated to protecting the world’s oceans through storytelling and photography, was founded by the award-winning photographer and marine biologist Cristina Mittermeier.
 Osprey Orielle Lake founded the non-profit Women’s Earth and Climate Action Network (WECAN) to unite women as powerful stakeholders in climate change and sustainability solutions.
 The Little Market is a women-led non-profit that empowers women in developing nations to earn an income through the sale of artisan-made, ethical fair products.
-These organizations and many others are fine examples of how tapping into our shared values and empowering ourselves can make a difference.
+These women and many others are fine examples of how tapping into our shared values and empowering ourselves can make such a tremendous global difference.

-It’s important to recognize that gender rights are a key factor in addressing global environmental issues.
+It’s important to recognize that gender rights play a role in addressing global environmental issues.
 A recent UN study found that women are disproportionately affected by the effects of climate change.
-And because of the gender gap, we are often excluded from opportunities to impact key policy decisions.
+And because of the gender gap in employment, we are often excluded from opportunities to impact key policy decisions.
 Women and children are 14 times more likely to die in climate disasters (an effect that decreases or disappears as social inequalities between men and women decrease).